Now Accepting New Patients ยท Same-Week Appointments

 3. PRP extraction: The platelet-rich layer is extracted under sterile conditions.
 Dr. Qureshi uses preparation protocols that yield appropriate platelet concentration and leukocyte content for the specific target tissue

-5. Recovery: Brief observation, discharge instructions including activity modifications for the first 48โ€“72 hours, and follow-up scheduling
+5. Recovery: Brief observation, discharge instructions including activity modifications for the first 48โ€“72 hours, and follow-up scheduling at the 8-12 week mark to evaluate response

 • Days 1โ€“5: Post-injection flare (increased soreness) as the healing cascade is initiated โ€” this is expected and normal